JulieMammen/Master-Thesis/README.md

 - **Cancer site**: Breast (ICD-10 C50.*)
 - **Data type**: Synthetic (no PHI)
 - **Storage**: PostgreSQL (`thesis_registry.breast_registry`)
+- While this framework is generalizable to other cancer types, this thesis evaluates breast cancer exclusively to enable a rigorous, end-to-end implementation and analytic comparison within the constraints of a master's thesis project

 The dataset includes demographics, diagnosis, staging, biomarkers, treatment summaries, and inferred disease status.